I like to be in charge of my destiny: Sona Mohapatra

 Sona Mohapatra, who has crafted her own identity as a singer in the Indian music scene, believes it is pointless to be a part of a system that is not fair.

 “There isn’t great creativity happening in film music.
 It is a great time for musicians.
-I’m happy doing concerts, where one or two lakh people show up.
+I am happy doing concerts, where one or two lakh people show up.
 I am able to make an impact in a much larger way.

-Sona said Bollywood music industry has become more male-driven in recent years.
+Sona Mohapatra said Bollywood music industry has become more male-driven in recent years.

 “Today, in romantic duets, women don’t get more than four lines to sing.
 I was seeing so much of that, the fact that we don’t get enough songs.
 Eight out of 100 songs in the mainstream have a female voice.
 In the whole scenario of shrinking opportunities, you can either sit and complain or create your own opportunities.”